gobuffalo/buffalo/README.md

 A Go web development eco-system, designed to make your life easier.

-Buffalo helps you to generate a web project that already has everything from front-end (JavaScript, SCSS, etc.) to back-end (database, routing, etc.) already hooked up and ready to run.
+Buffalo helps you to generate a web project that already has everything from front-end (JavaScript, SCSS, etc.) to the back-end (database, routing, etc.) already hooked up and ready to run.
 From there it provides easy APIs to build your web application quickly in Go.

-Buffalo **isn't just a framework**, it's a holistic web development environment and project structure that **lets developers get straight to the business** of, well, building their business.
+Buffalo **isn't just a framework**; it's a holistic web development environment and project structure that **lets developers get straight to the business** of, well, building their business.

 > I :heart: web dev in go again - Brian Ketelsen